-Due to the Coronavirus Pandemic (COVID-19), the office of Veterans Affairs is closed to the public until further notice.
+Due to the Coronavirus Pandemic (COVID-19), the offices of Veterans Affairs are open, but closed to the public until further notice.
 If you need immediate assistance, please call and leave a message at (203) 576-8348.

 Our mission is to ensure the provision and coordination of human services for the City's armed forces veterans.
 This center serves as a central location for area veterans to access City and State assistance.

 Many amenities are available to veterans, including transportation in the form of a shuttle bus from the Department of Veterans Affairs to the V.A.
 Hospital in West Haven.

 The free transportation program is open to Bridgeport veterans and their spouses.
 The bus makes three round-trips each day leaving the Veteran’s Affairs Office (752 East Main Street) at 9:45 a.m. and 1 p.m.
 The bus leaves the V.A.
 Hospital to return to Bridgeport at 1:30 p.m. and 4:00 p.m.